Symbicort Turbohaler is a preventer inhaler used to help people manage their asthma symptoms.

-Some people may experience back, joint or muscle pain.
 A full list of side effects can be found in the patient information leaflet that comes with the inhaler.

 Some people can’t take Symbicort because of allergies to one of the ingredients, lactose monohydrate, which contains milk proteins.
-The amount of lactose in Symbicort is very small so doesn’t always cause problems with people who take it, but if you’re very sensitive to dairy you may not be able to take Symbicort.
+The amount of lactose in Symbicort is very small so doesn’t always cause problems when people take it, but if you’re very sensitive to dairy you may not be able to take Symbicort.

 AstraZenica (2018).
 Package leaflet: information for the user Symbicort® Turbohaler® 200/6, inhalation powder.
 EMC. [online] Available at: https://www.medicines.org.uk/emc/files/pil.1327.pdf [accessed 15th February 2019].

 AstraZeneca.
 Symbicort® (budesonide/formoterol) asthma. [online] Available at: https://medicines.astrazeneca.co.uk/home/respiratory/symbicort.html [accessed 13th February 2019].

 Cunha, J. Common side effects of Symbicort (budesonide and formoterol fumarate dihydrate) Drug Center - RxList.
 RxList. [online] Available at: https://www.rxlist.com/symbicort-side-effects-drug-center.htm#overview [accessed 13th February 2019].